 There are organisations that offer support and information to people diagnosed and living with MDS, including:

-The treatment of MDS is constantly evolving and new drugs are being tested all the time.
+The treatment of MDS is constantly evolving and new medicines are being tested all the time.

-You may be offered the chance to enter a clinical trial.
+You may be offered the chance to take part in a clinical trial.

 Find out more about: